catseye/Robin/README.markdown

   those tests which currently import `small`, although they may be pretty ugly expressed purely in `core` terms.

+* Have the tests only test those built-in modules which were selected for inclusion during the build step.

 * Informally test tail-recursive behavior (does an infinite loop leak memory?)

 ### Implementation ###

+* Allow the `robin` binary to be installed on your `PATH`, and let it be configured to understand how to find modules for loading.

 * Finish implementing execution trace by adding a `-t` flag to the implementation, and possibly making it prettier.